elmaz1905/seg4105_playground/tut07/README.md

 *Prioritizing Work:*

 You would prioritize tackling the most uncertain or riskiest tasks first to prevent any surprises in the later stages of the project.

+# Daily Scrum Meeting

+## Purpose
+The Daily Scrum is a 15-minute time-boxed event for the Development Team to synchronize activities and create a plan for the next 24 hours.
+This meeting is instrumental in:

+- Enhancing collaboration and performance
+- Inspecting work since the last Daily Scrum
+- Forecasting work for the upcoming Sprint

+The ultimate goal is to optimize the chances of meeting the Sprint Goal.

+## Daily Questions
+During the Daily Scrum, each Development Team member typically answers the following questions:

+1. **What did I do yesterday that helped the Development Team meet the Sprint Goal?**
+2. **What will I do today to help the Development Team meet the Sprint Goal?**
+3. **Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?**

+## Structure and Focus
+While the structure of the Daily Scrum may vary, its focus is consistently on progress toward the Sprint Goal.
+The meeting aims to:

+- Improve communication
+- Eliminate unnecessary meetings
+- Identify and remove impediments
+- Promote quick decision-making
+- Increase the team's level of knowledge

+## Attendance and Conduct
+This meeting is for the Development Team.
+If others are present, the Scrum Master ensures they do not interfere with the meeting process.

+## Importance
+The Daily Scrum is a key inspect and adapt meeting within the Scrum framework.